j-freddy/nvae-shape-encoding/README.md

 <!-- This is a very rough draft.
 Go through this again towards the end. -->

+Time estimations in this document are based on a 16GB RAM, 8-core CPU powered laptop.
+Running with MPS (Apple silicon chip) is ~2 times faster.
+Running on an A30 GPU with 24GB RAM is ~5 times faster.

 To set up this repository for usage, go through [Quick Start](#quick-start) up to (and including) the Install dependencies step.